 Over the weekend, the kids and I made these delicious muffins!
 They LOVE to help me in the kitchen and they obviously love muffins, so I like to be able to put together muffins that are tasty for all but aren’t laden in sugar or the size of a side plate.

 This recipe is great – the chunks of apple give that familiar sweetness that kids love in fruit and the pumpkin can be ‘hidden’ or left in chunks.
-The dates soaked in boiling water add some natural sweetness, allowing the refined sugar to be minimised, but it is definitely the spice that makes these muffins!
+The dates soaked in boiling water add some natural sweetness, allowing the refined sugar to be minimised, but it is definitely the spice that makes these muffins and they are great for kids and adults alike.
+If you find that the cloves are too strong for the kids, halve the amount you use or leave it out altogether.

-The icing is a great addition, although it is completely optional and as you can see, I haven’t added it on this batch, instead I combined the reserved spice mix with 1 tsp of castor sugar and sprinkled that over prior to baking.
+The icing is a great addition, although it is completely optional.
+If you choose not to add it, they are great as they are or you can combine the reserved spice mix with 1 tsp of castor sugar and sprinkle that over prior to baking.

 Makes 15 muffins